 ‘I would approach the person who set me the task (ie, manager or work buddy) and ask them to clarify the task or provide me with more information’

 “Tell me about a goal you have set yourself in the past, one that you have been able to achieve, and also how you achieved it”

-This question is an opportunity for you to give us a bit of personal information to give us an insight as to the type of person you are.
+This question is an opportunity for you to give us a bit of personal information and allow us an insight as to the type of person you are.
 Examples could be: attending the gym and losing weight, achieving a certain grade in some exams, or winning a competition in your sporting hobby.

 “Tell me about a time where you have gone over and above to help someone”

-‘I helped my friend or class-mate by helping them with a topic they struggled with and we revised together to pass the upcoming exam’
+‘I helped my friend or class-mate by teaching them a topic they struggled with and we revised together to pass the upcoming exam’

 “If you were in a team and there was someone in that team you didn’t get on with; how would you cope in this situation?”